 - 1/2 cup plain greek yogurt

-- Add all ingredients to a blender and blend till smooth.
+- Add all of the ingredients to a high-speed blender and blend until smooth.
 Add water, if needed, to get the consistency you like.